sumitmundra/AFSpritz/README.md

 1. ~~Customize speed throught the number of words per minute.~~

 2. Add a little stop when there's a stop on the text (. … : , ! ?).

+3. Stop and resume the reading.

+4. Restart the reading.

 ##Author